 Connecting the Americas 2022

 At the Sixth Summit of the Americas in April 2012 in Cartagena, the Government of Colombia put forward a bold agenda in proposing Connecting the Americas 2022 (Connect 2022) to ensure our citizens, businesses, schools, and hospitals have the electricity they need at a price they can afford.
-Power generation in Latin America and the Caribbean needs to double by 2030.
-By 2035, the region needs over $700 billion in power sector investments, according to the IEA.
-Over 31 million people in the region lack access to electricity.
+At the Seventh Summit of the Americas in April 2015 in Panama City, Panama, the United States amplified this message, addressing the inextricable link between energy and climate policy and securing a clean energy future by setting ambitious targets for climate-resilient energy development.

-Connect 2022, endorsed by heads of state in the Summit declaration, supports the Energy and Climate Partnership of the Americas (ECPA), involving all governments of the Western Hemisphere, the private sector, IDB, World Bank, and OAS.
+Connect 2022, endorsed by heads of state in the Cartagena Summit declaration, supports the Energy and Climate Partnership of the Americas (ECPA), involving all governments of the Western Hemisphere, the private sector, IDB, World Bank, and OAS.
 It is advanced bilaterally and sub-regionally in North America; Central America with Mexico and Colombia; the Andes with Chile; Brazil and Southern Cone; and the Caribbean.

 Connect 2022 efforts in Mesoamerica have begun to bear fruit, including the completion of the final link in the Central American Electricity Interconnection System (SIEPAC) regional transmission line in late-2014.
 Progress on regional electricity market integration has produced a tripling of the volume of electricity trade in the regional market since mid-2013.
 2014 was also a record year for investment in renewable energy, which, in tandem with a robust regional electricity market, will strengthen the region’s energy security, help it achieve clean energy goals, attract greater private sector investment, and make the regional economy more competitive.